-One of the most common questions I receive from travellers, is about alcohol.
-“Can you buy alcohol in Morocco or it is forbidden by religion?
+One of the most common questions I receive from travellers is about alcohol.
+“Can you buy alcohol in Morocco, or it is forbidden by religion?
 Are there bars/clubs?
 Can women drink in the bars”?
-Of course, alcohol consumption in Morocco is a sensitive subject, but yeah, very interesting one to discuss!
+Of course, alcohol consumption in Morocco is a sensitive subject, but yeah, an exciting one to discuss.

-In Morocco, alcohol is available in many places like bars, restaurants, hotels and touristic resorts.
-Obviously, drinking in public is strictly forbidden, so do not even think to open a beer in a park or to drink it in the balcony facing the main street.
+Although by Muslims, alcohol is considered haram (prohibited or sinful), plenty of Muslims still drink it.
+In Morocco, alcohol is available in many places like bars, restaurants, hotels and tourist resorts.
+However, drinking in public is strictly forbidden, including outside terraces in the street.

 Where to buy alcohol?

 In big cities, you can buy alcohol in many places.
 The most popular are small liqueur stores that are often hidden; you will not see the sign “Alcohol store,” and the windows will be covered.

 In all of Morocco, you will not find liquor stores in Medina; they are located outside the wall.
 In Marrakech, the alcohol shops are only open daily till 8 pm.
 In Essaouira, all alcohol stores closed on Friday.

 Places to buy alcohol in Morocco

 – French supermarket chain Carrefour (separated alcohol section)